MicrosoftDocs/ATADocs/ATPDocs/classic-mcas-integration.md

 For complete user investigation features across the hybrid environment, you must have:

 - A valid license for Microsoft Defender for Cloud Apps
-- A valid license for [!INCLUDE [Product long](includes/product-long.md)] connected to your Active Directory instance
+- A valid license for Microsoft Defender for Identity connected to your Active Directory instance

 >[!NOTE]
 >
-> - If you don't have a subscription for Defender for Cloud Apps, you will still be able to use the Defender for Cloud Apps portal to investigate [!INCLUDE [Product short](includes/product-short.md)] alerts and deep dive on users and their on-premises managed activities, but you won't receive related insights from your cloud applications.
+> - If you don't have a subscription for Defender for Cloud Apps, you will still be able to use the Defender for Cloud Apps portal to investigate Defender for Identity alerts and deep dive on users and their on-premises managed activities, but you won't receive related insights from your cloud applications.
-> - [!INCLUDE [Product short](includes/product-short.md)] administrators may require new permissions to access Defender for Cloud Apps.
+> - Defender for Identity administrators may require new permissions to access Defender for Cloud Apps.
 To learn how to assign permissions to Defender for Cloud Apps, see [Manage admin access](/cloud-app-security/manage-admins).

-See [[!INCLUDE [Product short](includes/product-short.md)] integration](/cloud-app-security/mdi-integration) to learn how to quickly enable [!INCLUDE [Product short](includes/product-short.md)] in Defender for Cloud Apps.
+See [Defender for Identity integration](/cloud-app-security/mdi-integration) to learn how to quickly enable Defender for Identity in Defender for Cloud Apps.

 ## Defender for Identity in Defender for Cloud Apps